BeOpen-project/ckan/doc/maintaining/background-tasks.rst

     ckan -c |ckan.ini| jobs test

-The worker's log files (``/var/log/ckan/ckan-worker.stdout.log`` and/or ``/var/log/ckan/ckan-worker.stderr.log``)
-should then show how the job was processed by the worker.
+The worker's log (``/var/log/ckan-worker.log``) should then show how the job was processed by the worker.

 In case you run into problems, make sure to check the logs of Supervisor and the worker::

     cat /var/log/supervisor/supervisord.log
-    cat /var/log/ckan/ckan-worker.stdout.log
-    cat /var/log/ckan/ckan-worker.sterr.log
+    cat /var/log/ckan-worker.log